MONDAY: Scalable Video-to-Dataset Generation for Cross-Platform Mobile Agents

 Overview

-Our data is collected from publicly available YouTube videos using a robust, automated pipeline that ensures high quality across various mobile OS platforms (Android and iOS), OS versions, and user configurations.
+Our data is collected from publicly available YouTube videos using a robust, fully-automated pipeline that ensures high quality across various mobile OS platforms (Android and iOS), OS versions, and user configurations.

-• Diversity: Covers both Android and iOS with data from 2,479 apps, including system apps and a wide range of GUI configurations.
+• Diverse: Covers both Android and iOS with data from 2,479 apps, including system apps and a wide range of GUI configurations.

-• Realism: Tasks curated from CommonCrawl web posts (e.g., C4, Dolma datasets) and videos sourced from YouTube capture authentic, real-world mobile interactions.
+• Real-World: Tasks curated from CommonCrawl web posts (e.g., C4, Dolma datasets) and videos sourced from YouTube capture authentic, real-world mobile interactions.

-In addition to traditional, environment-based training methods, MONDAY introduces a new paradigm in GUI agents: zero-access data collection.
-Despite inherent noise in video-sourced data, our models demonstrate strong generalization on public and out-of-distribution datasets—highlighting the effectiveness and value of this approach.
+In contrast to traditional emulator-based data collection methods, MONDAY introduces a new paradigm in GUI agents: collecting human demonstration from videos, with zero access to the GUI systems.
+Models trained on our dataset demonstrate strong generalization on both public and out-of-distribution datasets—highlighting the effectiveness and value of this approach.

 Data Collection